My, How You’ve GrownPairing:

 “What did you say?
 Was it dirty?”

-She laughs and holds out her hand for the marker.
-When he gives it to her she turned to the board and wrote Pervert Nerd
+She laughed and held out her hand for the marker.
+When he gave it to her she turned to the board and wrote Pervert Nerd

-The room is awkwardly silent for a moment as Ben kind of furtively looks around her living room.
-She knows that he’s noticing all the clutter and that he’s trying to figure out if she’s some sort of deranged person who will eventually end up with dead cats under her sofa and a show on A&E. She wishes she’d had time to dust.
+The room was awkwardly silent for a moment as Ben kind of furtively looked around her living room.
+She knew that he was taking in all the clutter and that he was probably trying to figure out if she was some sort of deranged person who would eventually end up with dead cats under her sofa and a show on TLC.
+She suddenly wished she’d had time to dust.

-“I’m going to hire a cleaning lady,” she offers.
+“I’m going to hire a cleaning lady,” she offered shyly.
 “Ann gave me a flier, I just haven’t had time to call.”

-For a moment she has this overwhelming urge to throw her arms around him.
-It’s like the greatest thing he could have said, because it’s what she always thought too.
-She hates going into houses where everything is in its place and you’re afraid to sit your glass down.
+For a moment she had this overwhelming urge to throw her arms around him.
+It was pretty much the greatest thing he could have said, because it was what she’d always thought too.
+She hated going into houses where everything was in its place and you were afraid to sit your glass down.
 Her house could probably use a little organizing, but she also didn’t want it to be devoid of personality.
-She’d always believed that houses should be a reflection of the people that lived there, and her reflection wasn’t some horrible, stuffy, sterile museum.
+She firmly believed that houses should be a reflection of the people that lived there, and her reflection wasn’t some horrible, stuffy museum.